CarloGem/ACC-POConcept/NNNN-template/README.md

 }
 ```

-When a new Guaranteed Workload is created and has a Quota Reservation by Kueue, Evaluator will compare its resource limits with the last Snapshot caputer by Resource Monitor.
-Such comparson will take into consideration Nodes' Taints, labels and Workload's Toleration and NodeSelector, in addition to check if a suitable subset of Nodes has enough available resource to host each Pod's resource limits.
+When a new Guaranteed Workload is created and has a Quota Reservation by Kueue, Evaluator will compare its resource limits with the last Snapshot captured by Resource Monitor.
+Such comparison will take into consideration Nodes' Taints, labels and Workload's Toleration and NodeSelector.
+In addition, it will check if a suitable subset of Nodes has enough available resource to host each Pod's resource limits.

 If Evaluator returns true, then RFA AdmissionCheck state is Ready, otherwise the Workload will be requeued and another attempt will be made after 60 seconds.